awsdocs/amazon-personalize-developer-guide/doc_source/maintaining-relevance.md

 ## Keeping datasets current<a name="updating-data"></a>

- As your catalog grows, update your historical data with bulk or incremental data import operations\.
-We recommend that you first import your records in bulk, and then incrementally add items and users as your catalog grows\.
+ As your catalog grows, update your historical data with bulk or individual data import operations\.
+We recommend that you first import your records in bulk, and then add individual items and users as your catalog grows\.
 For more information about importing historical data see [Preparing and importing data](data-prep.md)\.

 For real\-time recommendations, keep your Interactions dataset up to date with your users' behavior by recording interaction *[events](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#event)* with an event tracker and the [PutEvents](API_UBS_PutEvents.md) operation\.
 Amazon Personalize updates recommendations based on your user's most recent activity as they interact with your application\.
 For more information on recording real\-time events, see [Recording events](recording-events.md)\.

 If you have already created a solution version \(trained a model\), new records influence recommendations as follows:
-+  For *new events*, Amazon Personalize immediately uses historical and real\-time interaction events between a user and existing items \(items you included in the data you used to train the latest model\) when generating recommendations for the same user\.
-Historical events that you import using the Amazon Personalize console and events that you record in real\-time influence recommendations in the same way\.
++  For *individual interactions*, Amazon Personalize immediately uses real\-time interaction events between a user and existing items \(items you included in the data you used to train the latest model\) when generating recommendations for the same user\.
 For more information, see [How real\-time events influence recommendations](recording-events.md#recorded-events-influence-recommendations)\.

+   For *bulk interactions*, you must create a new solution version for bulk interactions data to influence recommendations\.
-+ For *new items*, if you trained the solution version with User\-Personalization, Amazon Personalize automatically updates the model every two hours\.
++ For *individual and bulk item data*, if you trained the solution version with User\-Personalization and deployed it in a campaign, Amazon Personalize automatically updates the model every two hours\.
 After each update, the new items can be included in recommendations with exploration\.
-For information about exploration see [User\-Personalization recipe](native-recipe-new-item-USER_PERSONALIZATION.md)\.
+For information about exploration see [Automatic updates](native-recipe-new-item-USER_PERSONALIZATION.md#automatic-updates)\.

    For any other recipe, you must retrain the model for the new items to be included in recommendations\.
-+  For *new users*, recommendations will initially be only for popular items\.
-Starting with the first event, user recommendations will be more relevant as you record events\.
++ For *new users* without interactions data, recommendations are initially for only popular items\.
+To get relevant recommendations for a new user, you can import bulk interactions for the user and create a new solution version\.
+Or you can record events for the user in real time as they interact with your catalog\.
+Their recommendations will be more relevant as you record more events\.
 For more information, see [Recording events](recording-events.md)\.

 ## Keeping solution versions up to date<a name="retraining-model"></a>